prashant182/leetcode/README.md

 # leetcode
-My Journey on storing Leetcode problems and answers.
+My attempt on Leetcode solutions in Java and Python.